YountenTshering/AT70.18_HomeWork/MidExam_2021/README.md

 - **JSTL** → a jsp tagging library for looping, conditional logic
 - **Money-api and moneta** → for working with currency file

+Questions Answered:
+- Have touched every questions.
+- Admin login worked **(Password is 1234)** but after employee integration everything is different.
+- Model created with relationships.
+- Admin logic to add and edit user/employee.
+- Update or date(DOB) logic in admin edit tried with local date converter.
+- For calculating salary- only dependencies and helper created to start with.

 Method applied to do the exam:
 1. Start with model
 2. dao or repo
 3. services
 4. localconverter
 5. controller and view

-Questions Answered:

-- Admin login worked but after employee integration everything is different.
-- Model created
-- Admin logic to add and edit user/employee
-- Update or date(DOB) logic in admin edit tried with local date converter.
-- For calculating salary- only dependencies and helper created to start with.

-#----------------------Thank You------------------------
+I tried my level best to perform in this manner but its hard to slove issues or debug.
+Will learn  through experience.

+-------------------------------Thank You-------------------------------------